Existential Anxiety: Definition And Coping Tips

 When you’re feeling overwhelmed by anxiety or the big questions of existence, it may be helpful to zoom in and focus on what brings joy and meaning to you personally.
 You might try and make a list of everything that brings a smile to your face, fills you with positive feelings, or makes you feel gratitude, no matter how big or how small the positive impact is.
 Examples of activities or experiences you might add to your list could include things like going for a hike, playing with a pet, cooking a nice meal, getting lost in a good book, or feeling the sun on your face.

-First, the act of simply putting these things down on paper can provide mental health benefits.
+First, the act of simply putting these things down on paper may provide mental health benefits.
 As an article from Harvard Health Publishing reports, taking time to focus on what you’re grateful for can help people “feel more positive emotions, relish good experiences, improve their health, deal with adversity, and build strong relationships”.
 Second, once you have this list, you can work to incorporate more of these activities or moments into your daily life as you navigate existential concerns.

 Connect with loved ones